 - Repay the loan in 36 months or less

-- Put a down payment on the vehicle
+- Make a down payment on the vehicle

 As with any loan, it’s important to carefully read and understand the terms of your U.S. Bank loan.
 These auto loans do carry some additional fees that can increase your monthly car payments.
 Be sure that you understand the types of car loans with the lowest interest rates, and make sure that these loans work well for you.